 Note: The Typography styling, as well as other styling options, of the text within the Text Editor only affects normal paragraph text.
 If you have changed any of the text within the text editor to a heading (H1, H2, H3, etc.) or any other type of tag besides Paragraph, then the Style options will not affect that text.
 Text using HTML tags other than <p> in the Text Editor widget will inherit the typography styling from either your theme or whatever you have set within Elementor’s global Theme Style settings.

-Note: If unable to edit your text in the main window, and only able to edit text in the side editor panel, try disabling the Optimized DOM Output experiment by navigating to Elementor > Settings > Experiments.
+Note: If unable to edit your text in the main window, and only able to edit text in the side editor panel, try disabling the Optimized DOM Output experimental feature by navigating to Elementor > Settings > Features.